bastien74570/ppg_challenge/README.md

 This repository was create for the PPG challenge.
 To use this code make sure you create a data folder and put inside:train.csv, train_labels.csv and test.csv.

+h1>Output</h1>
+The output folder contains the prediction for the test set.

 <h1>Pipeline</h1>

 To analyse the data, I worked on two type of pipeline: